-Carolyn Garris was elected to her first term as Chair during the March 6 Beaufort County Republican Convention.
+Carolyn Garris was re-elected as chair during the 2023 Beaufort County Republican Convention.
 Her interest in local politics peaked during the 2018 election cycle when she hit the pavement to promote strong candidates like Representative Keith Kidwell.
 Carolyn’s desire to serve her community grew and she became involved in voter registration, volunteering at the Republican Headquarters, attending rallies, planting and delivering signs, and working at her local precinct on election day.

-Carolyn has worked in local government for more than 29 years.
-She has received several awards in her career and still has the enthusiasm, if not more, than when she began.
+Carolyn was appointed Beaufort County Register of Deeds in January 2023 when Jennifer Whitehurst resigned.
+She has worked in local government for more than 29 years and still has the enthusiasm, if not more, like when she began.
 Her work record goes back to age 10 and includes a law firm, car dealership, egg farm (egg picker), and even harvesting cucumbers!
-She has served and chaired several committees during her tenure with local government and brings experience and enthusiasm to the table.

-Carolyn believes you should learn something new every day.
-She has continued her educational path and received a Bachelor's Degree in Business Administration with a major in Computer Information Systems May 2021.
+In May 2021, Carolyn received a Bachelor's Degree in Business Administration with a major in Computer Information Systems.

 Carolyn is committed to building strong foundations within the Republican Party and growing participation from our young people.
 In today’s climate, she believes we need to educate our young people before they reach voting age.
 They will be our leaders in the future.

 Carolyn agrees with President Reagan who said, “I believe now, as I always have, that America’s strength is in We the People.”

 Contact Carolyn: email or (cell) 252.944.3307

 Paul Varcoe has held the position of Vice-Chair of the Beaufort County GOP for the last six years.
 As an assistant in the 2014 campaign of Beaufort County Commissioner Ron Buzzeo, Paul facilitated Ron’s appearances in the festivals and parades that Ron attended by driving him in his antique car as an attention getter.